As you approach $50m, $60m, $100m ARR

 Roughly, you are ready to hire folks with no start-up experience at all once you:

 - have a proven onboarding program

 - have a second layer of management

 These are table stakes for BigCo folks to thrive in a start-up.
 That, and enough capital to run.
 BigCo folks, especially VPs, cost most.
 Not just in salary, but because they hire more folks under them.

 Let’s break it down a bit.

-Do you have a second layer of management?
+#3.
+Do you have two layers of management yet?
 If you only have VPs, you probably aren’t ready to hire BigCo folks yet.
 VPs without a layer of Directors or something similar under them just don’t have the time to train and teach.
 That’s the Director of Sales’ job in many cases, at a practical level.
 Together with the head of sales operations (do you even have one of those?).
 Without that extra layer of management, they may never learn the product, the sales motions.
 They may never learn the secret sauce.